jacksonllee/pylangacq/docs/read.rst

 :func:`~pylangacq.read_chat` automatically handles everything behind the scenes for you, from unzipping the ZIP archive, traversing through the CHAT files found, as well as parsing the files.
-If the ZIP file has a fair amount of data
-(the Brown dataset has over 200 CHAT data files, with over 180,000 utterances), a :func:`~pylangacq.read_chat` call like this typically takes a couple seconds.

 .. code-block:: python